1. WHAT IS THE GUIDE ABOUT?

 - The restricted list for each format.
 The restricted list indicate a list of cards of which you can only choose 1 to include in your deck.
 You can still bring two or more copies in your deck of any card, but you can only ever include 1 card from the restricted list.

-All ERRATAS (of which there are quite a few) and BANS (of which there are currently none) will be written into the Holocron Documents, while the FAQ and Rules Clarifications can be found in the Revised Rules Guide (we will look at that in the next section).
+All ERRATAS (of which there are quite a few) and BANS (of which there are currently none) will be written into the Holocron Documents, while the FAQ and Rules Clarifications can be found in the Rules Reference Guide (we will look at that in the next section).

 Changes to the points cost of characters in the game is called "Balance of the Force" (it is a Star Wars game after all), and can be found on the second page of each Holocron Document.
 This is important as you don't want to start constructing decks with characters that cannot be played together because their points cost have been modified.